alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 {% include_code Cell lang:vhdl cell.vhdl %}

 **3**: *Generics* are variables that can be set upon entity instantiation.
 Somewhat similar to constructor arguments in object oriented languages.
+**4-11**: The alive bits are defined as integers of one bit.
+In contrast to *std_logic*, integers support arithmetic operations, even though both are implemented as a single wire.
 **19**: Notice the process gets an argument?
 A process can state a list of signals (also called a *sensitivity list*) that should trigger it's invocation.
 That way, the cell will calculate it's next state every time the clock changes.
 **20**: Variables are exactly what you think they.
 Notice we limit the integer's range to 8? that's because we'll have a maximum of 8 neighbors.
 VHDL will dedicate only 4 wires for that variable.